jscontreras/segment-import/README.md

 # Import
+## Installing the Importer
+Run `npm i` to install all the node dependencies.

+## Executing the Importer
 You can now import a CSV directly into Segment for you to see what the data looks like.

 Run `npm start` then visit `localhost:3000`.